Risks & Resolutions – Creating a New Foundation for Risk Management

 - Peter Wallison, Arthur F. Burns Fellow in Financial Policy Studies, American Enterprise Institute for Public Policy Research

-Panel discussions will address the consequences of the most comprehensive regulatory reforms since the Great Depression, challenges of implementing new capital rules, the link between incentive compensation and risk management and the current state of mortgage finance.
-In addition, attendees will receive insights from a panel of chief risk officers, as they share their strategies for managing risk at their respective organizations.
+Panel discussions addressed the consequences of the most comprehensive regulatory reforms since the Great Depression, challenges of implementing new capital rules, the link between incentive compensation and risk management and the current state of mortgage finance.
+In addition, attendees received insights from a panel of chief risk officers, as they shared their strategies for managing risk at their respective organizations.

-This conference is not open to the media or the general public.
+The conference wasn't open to the media or the general public.
 Participants are requested to use discretion in sharing the content of the conference with professional colleagues.
 The use of electronic recording devices is prohibited.

 Session ends at 2:00 p.m.